LindaWang7/Calgary_Hacks_2022/README.md

 # MyChef
-###### MyChef is a healthier alternative to delivery apps; we delivers healthy home cooked meals that are personalized to best match your diet
+###### MyChef is a web platform for students to order healthy meals from local cooks who prepare fresh food.
+The online platform provides various features to incentivizes students to eat healthy and provide them with various dietary options.

 Developed during Hack Calgary 2022 by Harry(Dongheok) Lee, Dimitar Janevski, Ajay Arumugam, Subramanian Narayanan and Linda Wang and winning **Most Innovated Idea**